 If you are taking regular medication your doctor may issue a repeat prescription slip.
 This should be brought or sent to the surgery.
 A stamped, self-addressed envelope must be supplied if you cannot collect your prescription and want the surgery to post it to you.
-We need two working days to process your prescription request, so please order in plenty of time so that you do not run out of medication.
+We need ONE WEEK to process your prescription request, so please order in plenty of time so that you do not run out of medication.

 We regret that we are unable to take telephone requests for prescriptions.